R-Priyanshuofficial/gamified-budgeting-app-for-youth-backend-/NEW_FEATURES_DOCUMENTATION.md

 ## 🎮 All Systems Ready!

 Your gamified budgeting app now has:
-- ✅ Multi-currency user support
+- ✅ Multi-currency user support with currency symbols
 - ✅ Actions system with XP rewards
 - ✅ Complete challenges system
 - ✅ Automatic XP and level-up on challenge completion
+- ✅ Dashboard API with complete user data
+- ✅ XP progress tracking and statistics
 - ✅ Comprehensive API documentation

 **Next Steps:**
 1. Test all endpoints using Postman
 2. Integrate with your frontend
+3. Use currencySymbol for displaying monetary values in UI
+4. Implement XP progress bars using xpProgress percentage
-3. Add admin authentication middleware
+5. Add admin authentication middleware
-4. Implement role-based access control
+6. Implement role-based access control

 Happy coding! 🚀✨